 Choose your path

-The Appraisal Institute designated 29 members in February, including 12 who received their MAI designations, seven who received their SRA designations, nine who received their AI-GRS designations and one who received his AI-RRS designation.
+The Appraisal Institute designated 20 members in May, including nine who received their MAI designations, two who received their SRA designations, seven who received their AI-GRS designations and two who received their AI-RRS designations.

 Pop up content here.